bertofurth/Seagate-Central-Debian/README.md

 https://github.com/bertofurth/Seagate-Central-Debian/releases

-The image name will be something like "Debian-for-SC-XXXX-XX-XX.img"
+The image name will be something like "Debian-Bullseye-Seagate-Central-v1.0.img"

 As of writing the image will install Debian version 11, "Bullseye".